armbian/documentation/docs/index.md

 ## What is supported?

-Armbian distribute stable images for maintained boards through its [mirror network](https://github.com/armbian/mirror). *Supported / maintained* is not a guarantee.
-It has a named maintainer and implies a particular SBC is at a **high level of software maturity**.
+Armbian distributes stable images for maintained hardware through its own [mirror network](https://github.com/armbian/mirror).
+*Supported / maintained* is not a guarantee.
+It implies a particular SBC is at a **high level of software maturity** and has a named maintainer.
 Due to the complexity and lack of cooperation in the ecosystem it is unlikely that all specialized functionalities (like 3D, VE, I²C...) are always available.

-## Support statuses?
+## Support status

 [Platinum Support](https://www.armbian.com/download/?device_support=Platinum%20support){ .md-button .md-button--primary }